-We’ve all seen those beautiful jewelry photos!
+We’ve all seen beautiful jewelry photography!
 You know, the ones of stunning pearl necklaces against a white background?
 They are beautiful, classy, and timeless.
 Nothing focuses a buyer’s attention on your jewelry more than a bright white background.
 It’s one of the reasons that professional photographers use it so often.
 The fact is it sells jewelry.
 This technique is known as high-key jewelry photography, and it has been proven time and again to sell products.
 It’s a great tool to use for keeping the viewer’s attention focused on your merchandise.

-In addition, beautiful images are also a must to sell on platforms like Amazon or Ebay.
+In addition, beautiful images are also a must to sell on platforms like Amazon or eBay.
 These platforms have strict photo editing requirements and enforce a white background for all photos.

 Unfortunately, jewelry is one of the toughest products to photograph.
-They are small and highly reflective pieces which require careful preparation and proper placement of lighting.
+They are small and highly reflective pieces that require careful preparation and proper placement of lighting.
 There’s a little bit more to creating these types of images than placing your items on a white background!
 So, in an effort to help all our readers that are in the jewelry business, we’ve created this extremely detailed guide for your next shoot.